MicrosoftDocs/azure-devops-yaml-schema/task-reference/azure-app-service-manage-v0.md

 **`AppInsightsResourceGroupName`** - **Resource Group name for Application Insights**<br>
 `string`.
 Required when `Action == Enable Continuous Monitoring`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Enters or selects the resource group where your application insights resource is available.
+Enters or selects the resource group where your Application Insights resource is available.
 <!-- :::editable-content-end::: -->
 <br>